mrxliu/etcd-nginx-config/README.md

 * [Latest for OS X][osx-latest]
 * [Latest for Windows/64-bit][windows-latest] _(signalling not supported)_

-Put it wherever you like.
+Uncompress it wherever you like.
 Somewhere in your $PATH might be handy.

 ----------------